TL-System/ns.py/README.md

 ## Current examples (in increasing levels of complexity)

-Some of these examples requires installing `matplotlib`.
-It has not been included in the list of dependencies in `ns.py`, and needs to be installed separately in the current Python environment.

 * `basic.py`: A basic example that connects two packet generators to a network wire with a propagation delay distribution, and then to a packet sink.
 It showcases `DistPacketGenerator`, `PacketSink`, and `Wire`.

 * `overloaded_switch.py`: an example that contains a packet generator connected to a downstream switch port, which is then connected to a packet sink.
 It showcases `DistPacketGenerator`, `PacketSink`, and `Port`.